CodeMilitant/code-meta/readme.txt

 == Description ==

-Code Meta OpenGraph Meta Tag Generator by CodeMilitant
+Code Meta: Unleash Your Power, Be Unstoppable.
+Brilliantly optimized for search engines, that's the Code Meta promise!

-This could easily be the single most important WordPress plugin you can install for your WordPress site ... and it's free!
+You're no longer just creating content; you're crafting masterpieces optimized for maximum search engine visibility.
+Breathe life into your content, empower it with Opengraph meta tags for a search engine feast.

-This plugin is designed to provide comprehensive meta tag solutions for maximum SEO results.
+Posts, pages, projects and products become a vibrant showcase accurately categorized and brilliantyly tagged for search engine optimization.

-The goal of code should be to work for us, with little to no intervention from the user.
-This simple philosophy is the way code/computers are supposed to work.
+Code Meta is not just a tool, it's a magic wand, transforming the realm of your online kingdom into a utopia of high traffic, increased visibility, and first page rankings.
+It's not about being part of the game anymore ... it's about being the MVP!

 Code Meta is focused on content creators such as the photographer, musician and videographer by including vital EXIF information in the meta tags.
-This will directly help combat "deep fakes" to protect your intellectual property in the public square.
+This will directly combat "deep fakes" to protect your intellectual property in the public square.

 == Screenshots ==